evanca/quick-portfolio/projects/embodied_sonification/embodied_sonification.md

 ## Embodied Sonification

-**Project description:** This project involved the development of Sonification and Auditory Display systems based on human-centered design principles derived from cognitive science studies.
-The research and development portions of the project were carried out in fulfillment of a PhD degree at the Department of Electronic and Electrical Engineering in Trinity College Dublin.
+**Project description:** This project involved the development of Sonification and Auditory Display systems based on human-centred design principles derived from cognitive science studies.
+The research and development portions of the project were carried out in fulfilment of a PhD degree at the Department of Electronic and Electrical Engineering in Trinity College Dublin.
 Sonification is the representation of data with sound and Auditory Display is the use of audio to present information to a listener.
 In certain contexts and for certain types of data sound can be an effective means of representation and communication.

 **Project Overview:**